3lvia/cli/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli): used for pushing to Azure Container Registry and deploying to Azure Kubernetes Service
 - [Google Cloud SDK](https://cloud.google.com/sdk/docs/install): used for deploying to Google Kubernetes Engine
 - [GitHub CLI](https://cli.github.com): used for pushing to GitHub Container Registry

+**Any of these dependencies can be skipped if you dont't use the subcommands that require them.**

 ## ❓ Usage